Consistency and the exclusion core in object allocation with co-ownership: Refined exclusion core

 \end{enumerate} The \textbf{refined exclusion core} consists of allocations that are not weakly exclusion blocked. \end{definition}

-Applying this definition to the above examples, in Example \ref{Example:Kingdom}, agent $ 1 $ is a self-enforcing unaffected agent from $ \sigma $ to $ \delta $ (and from $ \delta $ to $ \sigma $).
-So, she cannot form a weak exclusion blocking coalition with others in these two allocations.
-In Example \ref{Example:co-ownership}, $ \{1,2\} $ can weakly exclusion block $ \delta $ via $ \mu $ or $ \sigma $, because the agent receiving $ o^* $ is a self-enforcing unaffected agent and does not execute her own exclusion right in the blocking.
-In Example \ref{Example:combinedfeature}, $ \{1,2\} $ can weakly exclusion block $ \delta $ via $ \mu $, because $ 1 $ is unaffected but not self-enforcing and thus is allowed to execute her own exclusion right in the blocking.
+The \textit{refined direct exclusion core} is defined similarly, by replacing condition (3) with ``$ \forall j\in I\backslash C $, $\mu(j)\succ_j \sigma(j)\implies \mu(j)\in \w(C)$ and $ \mu(j)\notin \w(C^\circ_{\sigma=\mu}) $.''
+It is a superset of the refined exclusion core.
+Similar to BK, we treat the refined direct exclusion core as an auxiliary concept.
+In the housing market model, it coincides with the direct exclusion core and may therefore be strictly larger than the singleton exclusion core.

-By definition, the refined exclusion core is a subset of the exclusion core: if $ C $ exclusion blocks $ \mu $ via $ \sigma $, since $ C_{\sigma=\mu}=\emptyset $, $ C $ also weakly exclusion blocks $ \mu $ via $ \sigma $.
+The refined exclusion core is a subset of the exclusion core by construction: whenever a coalition $ C $ exclusion blocks an allocation $ \mu $ via another $ \sigma $, $ C $ also weakly exclusion blocks $ \mu $ via $ \sigma $.
 We prove that the refined exclusion core is nonempty and consistent.

-\begin{theorem} The refined exclusion core is a nonempty subset of the exclusion core, and it is consistent. \end{theorem}
+\begin{theorem} The refined exclusion core is nonempty, consistent, and contained in the exclusion core. \end{theorem}

+We can similarly prove that the refined direct exclusion core is consistent.\footnote{The proof parallels that of Theorem \ref{thm:refined EC} and is therefore omitted.}

+The refined exclusion core and the strong core do not contain each other.
+In Example \ref{Example:Kingdom}, the strong core is empty while the refined exclusion core equals the exclusion core.
+In Example \ref{Example:HET} of Section \ref{section:Sunetal}, the refined exclusion core is a strict subset of the strong core.